Introduction

 BetterBottle carboys and fittings are exceptionally

-resistant to attack by the aggressive commercial sanitizers
+resistant to attack by the sanitizers recommended for use in home

-recommended for use in home winemaking or brewing.
-Also, the special
+winemaking or brewing.
+Also, the special PETs from which

-PETs from which BetterBottle carboys and fittings are made have
+BetterBottle carboys and fittings are hydrophobic

 Scalping), so sanitizing agents rinse